Hash Pipe

 "Hash Pipe" is a song by American rock band Weezer.
 Released in 2001, it was the first single off the band's third album Weezer (The Green Album), and the only one of the Summer Songs of 2000 songs to make it onto the album, although "Dope Nose" and "Slob" were released on Maladroit.

 Background

 According to an interview with Weezer frontman Rivers Cuomo, "Hash Pipe" was written on the same night as the song "Dope Nose" off Maladroit.
 The story goes that Cuomo took "a bunch of Ritalin and had like three shots of tequila," paced around for a while, then wrote both songs.

 Weezer drummer Patrick Wilson is featured on the cover of the song's CD single.
 Since late 2001, the band has played the song live with a reworked guitar solo that no longer follows the verse melody.

-The song is about a transsexual prostitute.
+Also according to Cuomo, he had intended on giving this song to Ozzy Osbourne in 2000 after he approached Cuomo for song ideas, but he did not use it.

 Composition

 With a tempo of 128 bpm, "Hash Pipe" is composed in the key of A minor.
-The opening line, "I can't help my feelings, I go out of my mind", is quoted from The Beatles' "You Can't Do That".
+The opening line, "I can't help my feelings, I go out of my mind", is quoted from the Beatles' "You Can't Do That".